hatprab/CG-Project/README.md

 ```
 Press f for full screen while running the program
 Press x,y,z for rotation along respective axis
+Press r for reset to default position
 ```

 ## Deployment

-Open Simulation.sln with Visual Studio to work with the code and execute .
-The images is kept in img folder.
+Open [Simulation.sln](https://github.com/hatprab/CG-Project/blob/master/Simulation.sln) with Visual Studio to work with the code and execute .

 ## Built With

 * [glut](https://www.opengl.org/resources/libraries/glut/) - The header file used

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors